arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What is a Wait Free algorithm?
 * In which case whould you apply asynchronously communication between two systems?
 * If you are building a distributed system for scalability and robustness, what are the different things you'd think of in the case you are working in a closed and secure network environment or in geographically distributed and public system?
+* How to manage Fault Tolerance in a Web application?
+And in a Desktop one?